New Behavior

 properties (Optional)

-Driver files are stored in app/src/behaviors/ and are labelled in lowercase, beginning with the prefix behavior_, and ending with the behavior's name, using underscores to separate multiple words.
-For example, the directory for the hold-tap's driver would be located at app/src/behaviors/behavior_hold_tap.c.
+They are labelled in lowercase, beginning with the prefix behavior_, and ending with the behavior's name, using underscores to separate multiple words.

-The code snippet below shows the essential components of a new driver.
+The code templates below show the differences between these categories, along with the essential components of a behavior source file.

 // Dependencies